 D. Other Admission Requirements - Debts Owed to HACC

-Applicants to the Section 8 program must be free of any debts to HACC or any other housing authority before being admitted to the program.
+Applicants to the HCVHCVP must be free of any debts to HACC or any other housing authority before being admitted to the program.

 Families participating in HACC rental assistance programs may not be indebted to HACC or another housing authority as a result of unreported income, overpaid assistance, utility reimbursement over-subsidy, vacancy loss, damages, and/or unpaid rental claims.
 In some instances, participants may be permitted to repay their debt in installments.(See HCV Program Integrity and Ethics Policy)